YEARS LATER, I pulled into a hospital car park with a poem on my mind.

 An aficionado now, you know the good electronica, have a visceral dislike for the cheese and the tossers it attracts, yet jaded, also, and even in the better clubs of the deeper underground, the kiddies, with their exuberant first-time-on-drugs ways, begin to annoy.

 No, you don't want a massage.
 No, you don't sell pills.
-No, you don't want a huff from their just used nasal inhaler.
+No, you don't need a huff from their just used nasal inhaler.
 You believe, truly, the scene was better, less mainstream, more real when you were their age.

-You drink because the come down isn't worth the come up, nod to the tunes because restraint has evicted enthusiasm, and late in the evening the boys still sneak off for a cheeky cone, or two.
+You drink because the come down wasn't worth the come up, nod to the tunes because restraint has evicted enthusiasm, and late in the evening the boys still sneak off for a cheeky cone, or two.

 It was a death, gradual but implacable, I had watched and sullenly mourned for several years; for the good days gone never to be known again.

 A death I could feel at work inside as I diminished in the world, a star that had consumed all its fuel, becoming more insular and isolated, more remote - so much so that one friend felt compelled to sit me down one day and have a chat about 'no man being an island'.